Research Interests: Indian Philosophy (darśanaśāstra), Sanskrit, Epics (Rāmāyaṇa & Mahābhārata)

-Shishir Saxena is a scholar of Indian Philosophy and Sanskrit.
-He was pursuing his post-doctoral research (2018-19) at the Institute for the Cultural and Intellectual History of Asia (IKGA) in Vienna prior to joining Ahmedabad University.
-He received his PhD (2019) and MPhil (2014) from the University of Cambridge, prior to which he studied for an MA (2013) at the Banaras Hindu University.
-His earlier education includes a bachelor’s degree in Physics and an MBA in finance, subsequent to which he spent five years in consulting in Mumbai before beginning his studies in Indian Philosophy.
+Prior to joining Ahmedabad University, he was pursuing his post-doctoral research (2018-19) at the Institute for the Cultural and Intellectual History of Asia (IKGA) in Vienna.
+He received his PhD (2019) and MPhil (2014) from the University of Cambridge, and studied for an MA (2013) at the Banaras Hindu University.
+His earlier education includes a Bachelor’s degree in Physics and an MBA in Finance, subsequent to which he spent five years in consulting in Mumbai before beginning his studies in Indian Philosophy.

 Shishir's PhD thesis, titled "Linguistic and Phenomenological Theories of Verbal Cognition in Mīmāṃsā", was a philosophical and philological study of the two Mīmāṃsā theories of sentential meaning (abhihitānvaya and anvitābhidhāna) with a focus on the two seminal texts Vākyārthamātṛkā-I and Kāśikāṭīkā.
 Modern scholarship is scarce with regard to both these works, and the thesis presented a translation/paraphrase of the several levels of argumentation found in the Vākyārthamātṛkā-I as well as an annotated edition and translation of the yet unpublished Kāśikāṭīkā on Ślokavārttika Vākyādhikaraṇa vv.110cd-112ab based on the study of two manuscripts.